 - The flag of Indonesia is similar to the flag of Monaco.
 Like the Indonesian flag, the flag of Monaco also has two equal horizontal bands of red (top) and white.

-- The total land area of Indonesia places it at the 15th position in the world.
+- The total land area of Indonesia places it in the 15th position in the world.
 Flying from one end to the other, from North Sumatra to West Papua, takes over 12 hours of flying time.

-- With a population of 143 million, Java is the home of 57% of the Indonesian population, and is the most populous island on Earth.
+- With a population of 143 million, Java is the home of 57% of the Indonesian population and is the most populous island on Earth.

-- In Indonesia there are around 300 ethnic groups.
+- In Indonesia, there are around 300 ethnic groups.

-- The Indonesian Constitution guarantees freedom of religion but the government only recognizes 6 official religions (Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism).
+- The Indonesian Constitution guarantees freedom of religion but the government only recognizes 6 official religions (Islam, Protestantism, Catholicism, Hinduism, Buddhism, and Confucianism).
 On the island of Java, more than 90% of the people are Muslims, on a broad continuum between abangan (more traditional) andsantri (more modernist).
 Some parts of south-central Java are strongly Roman Catholic and Buddhist communities exist in Java’s major cities.

 - Jakarta (capital city) with a population of more than 10 million is one of the world’s most densely populated cities.

 - Indonesian (Bahasa Indonesia) is the national language of Indonesia, used in schools and other state-run enterprises, as well as in the media.
-However, Indonesia as over 700 indigenous languages, meaning that many Indonesians are bilingual, speaking their indigenous language at home and Indonesian at work or school.
+However, Indonesia has over 700 indigenous languages, meaning that many Indonesians are bilingual, speaking their indigenous language at home and Indonesian at work or school.